 - All possible steps being taken to see to the safety of your children.

 - Assurance that you will be reunified with your child as soon as it is safe to do so

 Every school has specific plans for the reunification of parents and their children in the event of a major emergency.
-Under certain circumstances students may be evacuated to another site.
-In the event a school is evacuated a primary relocation site will be designated.
-To communicate with parents and families in a crisis, our primary communication system will be, Alert Now.
-This system provides instant telephone and email communication accepting up to five phone numbers and email addresses per student.
+If an evacuation occurs, parents will receive communication with regard to the reunification location and process.
+To communicate with parents in a crisis, our mass communication system, SchoolMessenger, will be used.
+This system provides instant telephone, text and email communication accepting up to four phone numbers and two email addresses per student.
+In order to receive text messages you must opt in.
+Please visit http://www.stjohns.k12.fl.us/schoolmessenger/ for instructions.
 Our system can be used for emergency calls, community outreach, special events, and other school/district messages.
-Information will also be available on our website at: www.stjohns.k12.fl.us.

-A District counseling team, school psychologists, social workers, and counselors, trained in crisis intervention, are available to students and their families in all emergencies.
-All high schools, middle schools, and elementary schools are equipped with AEDs (Automated External Defibrillator).
+School psychologists, social workers, and counselors trained in crisis intervention are available to students and their families in all emergencies.
+A district counseling team is also available for school support.
+All high schools, middle and elementary schools are equipped with AEDs (Automated External Defibrillator).
 Each school has CPR/AED certified faculty and staff and an AED Response team.
-If at any time you have concerns about the safety of your child or issues concerning safety or security please call the school.